mswiseman/Moon/_posts/science_graphics.md

 ------------
 Most researchers use powerpoint to make figures and infographics because it allows you to group shapes and replicate them with simple copy-paste.
 Further, resizing these group objects is simply done by just clicking the group and dragging the corners.
 For a great post on using powerpoint to create visually appealing infographics, see [here](https://www.copypress.com/kb/infographics/how-to-make-infographics-with-powerpoint-2/).
 Like others, I have heavily relied on powerpoint for making figures in papers, making infographics, and, of course, putting together presentations.
 While I've had pretty good success with powerpoint, I have noticed some shortcomings of powerpoint for creation of beautiful graphics including:

--Compatibility issues between different versions -Large file sizes often hinder collaboration unless stored on large-file compatible cloud storage system -Shapes used to make infographics are not vector-based and thus do not scale well -Admittedly, powerpoint doesn't help much with my artistic abilities... ha, ha.
+1. Compatibility issues between different versions
+2. Large file sizes often hinder collaboration unless stored on large-file compatible cloud storage system
+3. Shapes used to make infographics are not vector-based and thus do not scale well

 Nonetheless, I've learned to work with what I had (including my limited artistic abilities) and have assembled some pretty eye catching work over the years.
+See below.

 <img src="https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/mlo.jpg" width=300 align=center>
 *Figure 2.
 My recent poster on my PhD research.*

-Powerpoint is obviously a powerful and intuitive tool, but I also wanted to introduce another tool I've discovered recently: **Biorender**.
+Alas, powerpoint is obviously a powerful and intuitive tool; however, I also want to introduce another tool I've discovered recently: **Biorender**.

 <img src="https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/cell-structures.gif" width=300 align=center>*Figure 3.
 GIF by Biorender.*